DannyB67/AZPHBSystem/README.md

 This is the COMP2140 Group project by Group 4

 Members:
-Beatrice Matthias
+Beatrice Matthias,
-Sukanayna Hoo
+Sukanayna Hoo,
-Toni-ann Smith
+Toni-ann Smith,
-Daniel Bingham
+Daniel Bingham,
 Javaughn Mcgregor